tomjn/WordPress-The-Right-Way/debugging/wp-configphp.md

 ---

 ### `SAVEQUERIES`
-When you are dealing with the database you might want to save your queries so that you can debug what is happening inside fo your plugin or theme.
+When you are dealing with the database you might want to save your queries so that you can debug what is happening inside of your plugin or theme.

 **Make `$wpdb` save Queries**
 ```php